 Highgate Cemetery – London, England

-Highgate Cemetery is one of seven park cemeteries in London opened in the 19th century.
+Highgate Cemetery is one of the most haunted places in Europe and one of the seven park cemeteries in London opened in the 19th century.
 These were built as the growing metropolis was not only running out of room for the living – it also had no space left for its dead.

 Highgate, on a hill close to Hampstead Heath in North London, soon became the final resting place for the dead of London, and soon had to expand.
 There are now two cemeteries.
 The original West Cemetery quickly approached capacity, so more land on the other side of Swain’s Lane was acquired.
 This became the East Cemetery, which you can visit by yourself.
 The West Cemetery, which has some amazing Victorian Gothic ceremonial tombs, can only be visited as part of a guided tour.